Work stressing you out? Life in general? Having trouble staying consistent with your exercise and nutrition plan? If so, this article is for you.

 The first three are incredibly important; they’re the cornerstone of a solid exercise and nutrition program.
 But the fourth one—having something big and positive to shoot for—is often overlooked.

 In fact, most programs do the opposite: They make you feel guilty and bad for “slacking” or for not being a paragon of health and fitness.
 But we don’t need any more negativity in our lives, and we’re sure you don’t either.

-That’s why we give away $250,000 every year in the Precision Nutrition Coaching Program.
+That’s why we give away $250,000 every year in Precision Nutrition Coaching.
 It’s just something extra to push for, something to look forward to, something to inspire a little internal competition.

 So how do you know if a certain program will help keep you accountable?

 After 15+ years in the fitness industry, we’ve determined that the following four things are of the utmost importance: